nix-tools/website/content/articles/hugo-static-site-setup.md

 theme = 'default'
 ```

-The theme is never added to version control.
-It is cached and symlinked from the Nix store.
+For now, the theme's files are not added to version control.
+It is fetched, cached and symlinked from the Nix store.
+And then it is configured through hugo.toml.
 The main advantage is that we don't need to deal more with the theme, it's there.
-The disadvantage is that modifying the theme is difficult.
-This does not address vendoring the theme to prevent build failure in case the theme repository is deleted on GitHub.
-It also does not address extending the theme locally.
+The disadvantage is that modifying the theme is out of scope.
+This does not address vendoring the theme to prevent build failure in case the theme repository is deleted on GitHub, or extending the theme locally.

 At this point there are two commands that are good to know for creating content: